electron/electron/docs/tutorial/application-architecture.md

 npm install --save aws-sdk
 ```

-Then, in your Electron app, simply require and use the module as if you were
+Then, in your Electron app, require and use the module as if you were
 building a Node.js application:

 ```javascript